Rules for Pentathlon

 - Round 4 (Fan Tan): King is highest, then Q-J-10-9-8-7-6-5-4-3-2-A (ace is lowest)

-It's crucial to remember which value the ace has in each round, as this is often decisive for gameplay!
+Keep track of which value the ace has in each round, as it often matters.

 Round 1: No Tricks

-In the first round, the goal is to take as few tricks as possible, preferably none!
+In the first round, the goal is to take as few tricks as possible, ideally none.

 How to play: